jreisinger/docs/blog/2024-01-19-playing-with-beelzebub.md

 ![image](https://github.com/jreisinger/docs/assets/1047259/18b6f3e2-05d5-4612-8ba7-41b96f4deecc)

 While looking for a new project to hone my skills I came across the beelzebub.
-Wikipedia says Beelzebub was a Philistine God and later a major demon for some Abrahamic religions.
+Wikipedia says Beelzebub was a Philistine god and later a major demon for some Abrahamic religions.
 In this case it's a honeypot written in Go :-).

 My plan was something like:

 1. Create a Kubernetes cluster on AWS using the EKS service
 1. Deploy the honeypot into the cluster
-1. Setup logs collection
+1. Setup logs collection to see what's going on
-1. Expose the honeypot to an insecure network, like the Internet, and wait
+1. Expose the honeypot to a dangerous network, like the Internet, and wait

 ## Create a Kubernetes cluster